 First, because the tuition rate calculation is based on the school district’s expenses, it creates significant variations in tuition rates.
 A charter school could receive vastly different tuition payments from students in different school districts despite providing those students with the same education.

-The chart below shows the 2021-22 charter school tuition rates for those school districts which had voluntarily submitted rates to PDE as of July 2022.
-2017-18 is the latest year for which data are available for all school districts.
-If a school district is not listed in the chart, the district did not have a tuition rate for the 2021-22 school year published by PDE.
+The chart below shows the 2022-23 or 2021-22 charter school tuition rates for those school districts which had voluntarily submitted rates to PDE as of November 2023.
+If a school district is not listed in the chart, the district did not have a tuition rate for the 2022-23 or 2021-22 school years published by PDE.
+Tuition rates for school districts with an asterisk are from the 2021-22 school year.

 Second, the calculation does not consider what charter schools need to provide an education.
 This is particularly true for cyber charter schools.
 Without much of the overhead of traditional school districts and brick-and-mortar charter schools (e.g., buildings, utilities, maintenance, etc.), cyber charter schools benefit from receiving inflated tuition rates.